 Multiple pluggable key-value backends are supported, and a single repository can use different ones for different files.

 WORM("Write Once, Read Many") This assumes that any file with the same basename, size, and modification time has the same content.
-This is the the least expensive backend, recommended for really large files or slow systems.
+This is the least expensive backend, recommended for really large files or slow systems.

 SHA512E-- Best currently available hash, for the very paranoid.